 IN THE NEWS

-The UCAP School Founder and Director Announces Retirement After 30 Years
+The UCAP School 30th Anniversary Event Celebrates Founder and Director Robert DeBlois

-“Rob DeBlois is synonymous with The UCAP School, and while we can’t imagine the school without his steadfast leadership and vision, it is his vision and legacy that will enable The UCAP School to grow, thrive and adapt to keep pace with the evolving education landscape,” expressed Jeannine Nota-Masse, Superintendent Cranston School Department.
+Jeannine Nota-Masse, Superintendent of the Cranston School Department and a member of the UCAP Board of Directors, said, “While it may be hard to imagine the school without Rob’s steadfast leadership and vision, it is the legacy of that leadership and vision that will enable The UCAP School to grow, thrive and adapt to keep pace with the evolving education landscape.”

 IN THE NEWS